-At the Sammis Law Firm, we represent clients charged with the very serious drug crimes in Tampa, FL, including drug trafficking, armed trafficking in cannabis, armed drug trafficking in cocaine, and trafficking-related crimes throughout Tampa, Hillsborough County and the surrounding areas of Florida.
+At Sammis Law Firm, we represent clients charged with the very serious drug crimes in Tampa, FL, including drug trafficking, armed trafficking in cannabis, armed drug trafficking in cocaine, and trafficking-related crimes throughout Tampa, Hillsborough County and the surrounding areas of Florida.

 We fight these serious cases throughout Hillsborough County and the surrounding counties of Hernando County, Pasco County, Pinellas County, Manatee County, Sarasota County, and Polk County, FL.

-Contact us to speak with an experienced drug crimes defense attorney at the Sammis Law Firm, P.A., for a free, confidential consultation in the office or over the phone.
+Contact us to speak with an experienced drug crimes defense attorney at Sammis Law Firm, P.A., for a free, confidential consultation in the office or over the phone.